[Compare · Cheap Shared Hosting]

 + Pros

-• Local dev environment is excellent
+• Excellent local dev environment

-• Git push deploys
+• Git push deploys rock

-• Agency portal + multisite support
+• Great agency and multisite support

 – Cons

-• Expensive for small sites
+• Too pricey for small sites

-• No email hosting
+• Lacks email hosting

 Make the call